mercari/mercari-engineering-ladder/en/MG6.md

 ## Vision
-**Makes decisions positively impacting the business, based on data and reliable facts, in development across companies.**

 **Understands the goals and strategies both inside and outside of their company and contributes to the achievement of the group's goals by encouraging organizations across companies to take action.**

 Leads the way to ensure that **all companies** understand and agree on the **group’s** organizational strategy and works to earn the cooperation of all engineers in **the group** in working toward the **group’s** goals.

+**Leads efforts to solve issues involving multiple companies, such as by encouraging engineers in the group to focus on the process and not on individual responsibilities.**

 ### [Engineering Manager Skills]

-Designs **and applies** the best metrics (time/cost/effort) to guide company-wide technical decisions, bringing the most value to our end users.

 **Understands long-term group goals and the strategies and reasoning behind them; is an opinion leader when it comes to defining goals and milestones for development across companies.**

 **Works with engineering leaders and comes up with major strategies for the future.**

-## Priorities / Direction
+**Helps foster a culture of psychological safety across the group by ensuring that analysis of issues is** focused on the process and not on individuals.

+## Focus on the Mission
 **Decides** technical policies and specifications **for development across companies that** enhance the value of the product in **the long term, as well as leads the company to achieve business goals.**

 **Recognized by those around them as an expert in domain knowledge of not just their company, but also of other companies, and uses that knowledge to participate in creating business strategies aimed at making a significant impact in the market.**